Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: Discussion

 To fully realize the benefits of CMM, several challenging hardware requirements must be addressed.
 One key aspect is precise control over the cavity symmetry: either maintaining cylindrical symmetry to support LG modes or intentionally breaking it to produce HG modes in the desired orientation.
 Such control can be achieved by mounting one of the cavity mirrors on a 3D piezo translation stage, as demonstrated in Ref.~\cite{utama2021coupling}.
 Another crucial requirement is the ability to individually address atoms, enabling the application of local light shifts and the probing of atoms at distinct frequencies corresponding to their shifted transitions.
-This capability is being actively explored, and both experiments and theoretical proposals point toward feasible implementations~\cite{knoernschild2010independent,graham2023multiscale,menssen2023scalable,zhang2024scaled,christen2025integrated,lin2025optical,zhao2025integrated}.
+This capability is being actively explored, and both experiments and theoretical proposals point toward feasible implementations~\cite{knoernschild2010independent,graham2023multiscale,menssen2023scalable,zhang2024scaled,christen2025integrated,lin2025optical,zhao2025integrated,li2025fiber}.
+We note that achieving the required stability across many control beams is technically demanding and represents an important experimental challenge; nevertheless, we are optimistic that continued advances in site-resolved atom-array addressing will make such capabilities accessible.

 We note that, in addition to Fabry–Pérot cavities, this approach can be implemented in other cavity geometries.
 For instance, bow-tie cavities allow for small mode waists while supporting longer cavity lengths, enabling high-cooperativity designs with smaller FSRs.
 This configuration reduces reliance on high-order spatial modes, instead making greater use of longitudinal modes of lower-order transverse profiles.
 In the context of remote entanglement, this can help maintain a high average cooperativity at elevated atomic temperatures, thereby reducing the amount of required atom cooling.